lukesaltweather/ColumnNormalizer/README.md

 # Other databases

 Would this work for other databases?
-Probably, as long as it has an asynchronous library.
+Probably, as long as they have an asynchronous library.
 Install the library of your choice, and adjust the connection creation and data fetching / updating to fit your library.